In this Guide

 Consider your budget:

-Office chairs can cost anywhere from $50 to $1,500+.
+Office chairs’ prices vary.
 To get something really comfortable, you’ll want to spend at least $100.

-Below $100, you’re looking at very basic, utilitarian chairs with minimal padding and very little ergonomic support.
+Below that, you’re looking at very basic, utilitarian chairs with minimal padding and very little ergonomic support.
 No matter what your preferences are, these models are almost guaranteed to be uncomfortable.

 It’s also a good rule of thumb that more expensive chairs will last longer.
 That’s because they use sturdier core materials, like nylon, metal, and real wood instead of plastic and cheap fiberboard.
 They also have better quality control on the upholstery stitching, so they’re less likely to come apart.